maramjabnounii/VoIP-and-SSH-Access-Control-Lab/README.md

-# VoIP and Secure SSH Configuration Lab
+# VoIP and SSH Access Control Lab
 This lab project simulates a network environment in Cisco Packet Tracer, focusing on VLAN segmentation, inter-VLAN routing via Router-on-a-Stick, and VoIP with IP phones across VLANs.
 Key configurations include VTP for VLAN management, DHCPv4 for IP assignment, DTP for trunk negotiation, and SSH for secure remote access.
 # Key protocols and technologies
 - **VTP:** Used to manage VLAN information across multiple switches, ensuring consistent VLAN IDs throughout the network.